Table of Contents

 Dataset Fields (Many-Valued Associations)

-Dataset fields represent collections in a container object.
-In other words, dataset fields represent many-valued associations in the object.
+Dataset fields represent collections in a container object — they map to many-valued associations.
 Consider the following class:

 TInvoice = class